JiLiZART/devbar/README.md

-# yii2-devtools-js
+# devtools-js

-> Yii2 debug tools js
+> debug tools to integrate with your lovely framework

 ## Build Setup